stephenjkaplan/stephenjkaplan.github.io/_posts/2020-07-06-how-i-got-here.md

 #### Why did I apply to Metis?

-Eventually, I applied to a few Data Scienctist positions in Denver.
+Eventually, I applied to a few Data Scientist positions in Denver.
 (I had since moved there and was working remotely for First Solar.)
 I wasn't necessarily expecting to get an offer, but I knew I could at least get an interview or two, and I was curious to see where I stood.